mvalin/minikube-test/README.md

 ### Requirements

-It was used a virtual environment with Python 3.8.8, and the required libraries are listed in the `requirements.txt` file inside the GitHub.
+It was used a virtual environment with Python 3.8.8, and the required libraries are:
+- console-menu
+- rich
+- kubernetes

+Nevertheless, I listed the `requirements.txt` with all the libraries installed as depenncies, just for checking related libraries.

 ### Future features related to "show logs"